Dry Brined Turkey Breast by Michelin Starred Chef John Critchley

 - Once completed cooking, remove the breast from the machine to a plate.
 (Check internal temperature with a probe thermometer to verify that it has reached the desired temperature).

-- Clean of the machine gently and turn the heat to sear.
+- Gently wipe the plates clean and turn the heat to sear.

-- Once the machine is ready to sear, rub a little olive oil on the skin side of the turkey and place, skin side down, on the Cinder.
+- Once the Cinder Grill is ready to sear, rub a little olive oil on the skin side of the turkey and place, skin side down, on the Cinder.

 - Close the lid and sear the breast for 1:30.

 - Using a probe thermometer, check the internal temperature at the thickest part of the bird.
 It should read 150-155°F.